zipped-album/zap/README.md

 * **Couldn't you provide simple one-click installers/executables for ZAP?**

-  Yes, I could use something like PyInstaller to do that, and I might at some point.
+  Yes, I could use something like PyInstaller, and I might do that at some point.
 For now, however, I think pipx is a good enough solution.

 * **Why do I not hear any sound when playing an album in ZAP?**